John Burton (diplomat): Academic career

+Burton introduced the terminology of "rooted causes of conflict," which focuses on unmet human needs as the source of conflicts.
+Burton's view was that conflicts often emerge where there are social inequalities and barriers to people's needs for identity and participation.
+In such situations, communities may resort to violence to protect what they deem as their values or culture.

 Death

 Burton died in a Canberra hospital on 23 June 2010 after suffering a stroke.
 He was survived by his third wife, Betty, and three children from the prior marriages.
 Another daughter predeceased him.

 Legacy

 In introducing Burton as a guest on Radio National, Phillip Adams said; "John Burton was probably the most controversial and visionary public servant of the 20th Century.
 Branded a pink eminence of the Labor Party by conservative critics, he was clearly one of the most important intellectuals and policy-makers associated with the Curtin Labor Government of the 1940s.
 As a close associate of 'Doc' Evatt and head of the department of External Affairs (now Foreign Affairs) he did more to shape Australian foreign policy towards Asia and the Pacific than any other person before or since."

 Burton's theoretical work on conflict resolution has been highly influential in setting up conflict resolution as an academic discipline in its own right, which is very much needed in the modern globalised world because of the greater potential for disputes between different ethnic and religious communities.
 In Australia, Burton's work greatly influenced the pioneering course in conflict resolution at Macquarie University, Sydney.